sal515/Smart-Thermostat-IoT/readme.md

                     * app_thermostat.py

-            * Other application files in directory
+            * Other required files of the entity are in the directory
                 * app_thermostat
                 * databaseHelper/json_helpers

             * Subscribed Topics:
-               * "smart_home/presence_data"
+               * "smart_home/smart_thermostat"

             * Brief description
                 * A smart thermostat simulator, it sets the preferred temperature of person who entered the house the earliest.
 The temperature is set to the preference of the person first in the queue.